American Indian language

 How do Bannock Indian children live, and what did they do in the past?

-They do the same things all children do--play with each other, go to school and help around the house.
+They do the same things all children do--play with their friends, go to school and help around the house.

 Many Bannock children like to go hunting and fishing with their fathers.
 In the past, Indian kids had more